scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 every piece of code or documentation which is contributed to SciPy is working and does not have unforeseen effects.

+.. note:: Before submitting or updating your PR, please ensure that you tested
+          locally your changes.
+See :ref:`pr-checklist`.

 Workflows
 =========